BobJWalker/Spear/README.md

 Example of a multi-architecture application to run on Kubernetes.
 It has no database backend.
-Creates an x86/x64 and an Arm version of the application for Kubernetes.
+The build creates an x86/x64 and an Arm version of the application for Kubernetes.

 # Requirements